saumalya75/parseval/README.md

 </pre>
 ---
 ---
 _**That's all from my end.
 Hope you find the library useful in your daily data engineering.
 Please reach out for any queries or suggestion.
 Feel free to use and enrich the code.
-I am avaiable at saumalya75@gmail.com  and [linkedin.com/in/saumalya-sarkar-b3712817b](https://www.linkedin.com/in/saumalya-sarkar-b3712817b) .**_
+I am always avaiable at saumalya75@gmail.com **_